systemd/systemd/docs/USER_RECORD.md

 `password` → an array of strings, each containing a plain text password.

-`pkcs11Pin` → an array of strings, each containing a plain text PIN, suitable for unlocking PKCS#11 security tokens that require that.
+`tokenPin` → an array of strings, each containing a plain text PIN, suitable for unlocking security tokens that require that.
+(The field `pkcs11Pin` should be considered a compatibility alias for this field, and merged with `tokenPin` in case both are set.)

 `pkcs11ProtectedAuthenticationPathPermitted` → a boolean.
 If set to true allows the receiver to use the PKCS#11 "protected authentication path" (i.e. a